almirbanjanovic/roadtocloud.github.io/_posts/2023-10-16-keep-it-lean-and-eliminate-waste.md

 <br>
 &nbsp; 1.
 The Principles of Flow <br>
 &nbsp; 2.
 The Principles of Feedback <br>
 &nbsp; 3.
-The Principles of Continual Learning <br>
+The Principles of Continual Learning
 <br>
 <br>
 <br>